Comprehensive Systematic Review Training Program

-The JBI Comprehensive Systematic Review Training Program is a one, three or five-day program depending on research needs or areas of interest.
-By the end of the program participants have completed a protocol and are ready to commence their systematic review
+The JBI Comprehensive Systematic Review Training Program is a three or five-day program depending on research needs or areas of interest.
+By the end of the program participants are ready to begin a protocol for their systematic review

 The three or five-day Program prepares researchers and clinicians to develop, conduct and report robust, high quality systematic reviews of different evidence types in order to provide the strongest possible evidence to inform decision making or clinical guideline development in healthcare.